 It’s common for political data scientists to work with incomplete or inaccurate data sets.
 This can be frustrating, but it’s just part of the job.
 The best way to deal with the challenge is to develop a strong understanding of statistical methods and learn how to use them effectively.

-Additionally, always try to corroborate your data with other sources whenever possible so that you can be sure that what you’re working with is accurate.
+Additionally, always try to corroborate your data with other sources whenever possible to ensure that what you’re working with is accurate.

 Data sometimes tell us things we don’t want to hear.
-We might think we have the perfect plan, but the data shows us it’s not working.
-That can be frustrating, but listening to what the data tells us is essential.
+We might think we have the perfect plan, but the data shows it’s not working.
+That can be frustrating, but listening to the data is essential.
 After all, our goal is to win elections, not just to feel good about ourselves.

 Firm understanding of data.
 It means being able to analyze and interpret data sets effectively.
 It also means having a solid experience in statistical methods.
 With this foundation, it will be easier to communicate your findings to others.

 Good grasp of the political process and the various players involved.
 It also means being up-to-date on current events and trends.
-With this knowledge, contextualizing your data and making accurate predictions will be easy.
+This knowledge makes contextualizing your data and making accurate predictions easy.

 Able to effectively communicate your findings to both data and non-data people.
 Data people are typically more interested in the numbers and the technical details.

 Non-data people generally are more interested in your data’s story.
-If you can effectively communicate with both groups, you will be much more successful in your role as a political data scientist.
+If you can effectively communicate with both groups, you will be more successful as a political data scientist.

 Political data scientists are the evil-minded data they have to deal with it.
 Most campaigns generate gigabytes or even terabytes of data per day.
 It includes everything from voter rolls and donation records to social media posts and website analytics.